yangchihyuan/yangchihyuan.github.io/courses/SurveyOfIntelligentTechnologies2024.md

 #### Course Information

 In this course, we will introduce three fundamental topics in artificial intelligent computer vision: deep learning (DL), natural language processing (NLP), and computer vision (CV).
 We expect students to get the concepts of the three fields through our lectures if they are experts in other academic fields but have little background training experience in AI.
-Each of DL, NLP, and CV will be lectured in five weeks, and the overall grade of this course is averaged by a student's performance in the three divisions.
+Each of DL, NLP, and CV will be lectured in five to six weeks, and the overall grade of this course is averaged by a student's performance in the three divisions.

 #### Prerequisites